octocloudlabs/supercharge-docs/docs/walt/lab-6.md

     c.clear("orange");
 ```

-* Save the file, switch browser tabs and refresh the page (F5).
+* Save the file, switch browser tabs, and refresh the page (F5) to see the changes you made.

 💡 **Instructor tip:**

-> Working with web applications in Codespaces, running a web server on the VM gives the learners instant access to a full featured web app.
-It can work well for front-end development or server side web application.
-Performance of browser based code is the same as running a real site.
+> Running a web server on the GitHub Codespaces gives the learners instant access to a full featured web app.
+It works well for front-end development and server side web applications.
+Performance of browser-based code is the same as running a real site.

 [Go to next lab ](/walt/lab-7.html)